 The irony here is that you’d expect someone who’s tired of social media to actually stop using it, right?

-Another example of real-life irony is when a picture of a school’s sign went viral because it included a misspelled word — “We are committed to excellense.”
+Another good example of real-life irony is when a picture of a school’s sign went viral because it included a misspelled word — “We are committed to excellense.”

 In 2019, a fire station in Long Island caught on fire.
 Thankfully nobody was hurt, but you wouldn’t have expected that to happen to a fire station.